isc-projects/kea/doc/guide/dhcp4-srv.rst

 options is that each vendor has its own unique set of options with their own custom formats.
 The vendor is identified by a 32-bit unsigned integer called enterprise-id or vendor-id.
-For example, vivso with vendor-id 4491 represents DOCSIS options, and you are likely to see many of them when dealing with cable modems.
+For example, vivso with vendor-id 4491 represents DOCSIS options, and they are often seen when dealing with cable modems.

 In Kea each vendor is represented by its own vendor space.
 Since there